 The RV Whisper® Monitor Station is built around a low-cost computer that can be installed easily by any RV owner with the included double-sided sticky Velcro, USB power cable and USB power adapter.
 RV Whisper® is perfect for all RV enthusiasts — from the casual weekender, to the seasonal camper, and even the full-timer.
 The monitor station logs the data to its internal database so the data is always available in the RV.
 When WiFi is available in the RV with internet access, the monitor station data can also be viewed over the internet.

 Check out a recorded video demo of the RV Whisper® Monitor Station:

 What’s in the box?

 An RVM2-2S Monitor System includes:

-- RV Whisper Monitor Station – a small computer with RV Whisper Monitoring software (black box in picture above)
+- RV Whisper Monitor Station – a small computer with RV Whisper software (black plastic box on left in picture above)

 - One Wireless Temperature & Humidity Sensor (small white puck above)

-- One Wireless Battery Voltage & Temperature Sensor (rectangular case with wires and battery clips attached)
+- One Wireless Battery Voltage Sensor (rectangular case with wires attached)